 - We aim to operate with zero cost so that every penny raised is used to help the children and young people, any incidental expenses are met by the Trustees.

 - We aim for a fast response so that those needing help can gain relief as soon as possible.
-We have seen too many cases where children have been made to wait, and we try to respond within 24/48 hours.
+We have seen too many cases where children have been made to wait, and we try to respond within 24/48 hours, subject only to availability of funds.
+Provided we have the reserves, we always try to respond as quickly as possible.

 - We aim to provide help so that every child/young person has a chance to reach their own maximum potential, and are not held back by lack of equipment.